applejuice8/timetable-visualizer/README.md

 2. Open chome extensions page on Google Chrome (`chrome://extensions/`).

-3. Enable developer mode
-In the top-right corner of the extensions page, toggle Developer mode ON.
+3. In the top-right corner of the extensions page, toggle Developer mode ON.

 4. Load the extension
     1. Click `Load unpacked` in the top-corner of the extensions page.